hsyl20/haskus-website/pages/system/manual/booting/distributing.rst

    cp -rf /my/disk/* /mnt/SOMEWHERE
    sudo umount /mnt/SOMEWHERE

-Now your device should be bootable!
+Now your device should be bootable with your system!

 Creating a bootable CD-ROM